josephhilby/FreshlyGround/docs/01_syntax.md

 ### Interpretation

 * A program consists of **zero or more fields** followed by **zero or more methods**
-* Fields declare global storage
+* Fields declare global variables
 * Methods define executable code blocks with optional return types

 ---